NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ##### End of examples
 ####  Errata
 * Freeman’s gift?
 It’s cosmic.
 He is able to see more interconnections between more things than almost anybody.
 He sees the interrelationships, whether it’s in some microscopic physical process or in a big complicated machine like Orion.
 He has been, from the time he was in his teens, capable of understanding essentially anything that he’s interested in.
 He’s the most intelligent person I know. — Ted Taylor
 * Space has four dimensions.
 Time is one of those dimentions measured in meters just like the other three.
-A *second* is in reality 300 thousand kilometers. (this of course means the speed of light is actually 1, without units)
+A *second* is in reality 300 thousand kilometers. (this means the speed of light is actually 1, without units)
 * Mass is NOT equivalent to energy:  **_Mass IS Energy_**
-* Matter is not the same thing as mass either.
+* Matter is not the same thing as mass.
 Mass is just one attribute of matter.
-Other attributes of matter are charge, spin, time direction ...
+Other attributes of matter are charge, spin, time direction ... _
-* It seems that the mass attribute of matter can be seperated from matter's other attributes at the 'event horizon of a black hole leaving the remaining part of matter, it's 'information' components, behind while the energy/mass component becomes part of the singularity. 	_I will not pretend that I actually understand this._
 * **Calculating yields and controversy** There is a well written Wikipedia page that discusses the problems and politics of measuring the energy released by nuclear bombs here; https://en.wikipedia.org/wiki/Nuclear_weapon_yield